pierrediedhiou/cybersecurity-journey/glossary.md

 IP address ranges (ex: 192.168.0.0/24 covers 256 addresses)
 - **Concurrency** — In Metasploit, the number of targets being scanned simultaneously during a scan module
+- **CSS** — Cascading Style Sheets, describes the visual appearance of a web application including colors, fonts and layouts
+- **CSP** — Content Security Policy, an HTTP security header that helps prevent XSS attacks by controlling where resources can be loaded from
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU